EdPike365-Org/edpike365-blog/content/blog/jenkins-in-docker/index.md

 ## Step 0: Create A Git Repo for this project

-We will create several files for this project.
-I recommend that you create a git repo on GitHub called `docker-cicd`.
+We create many files for this project.
+I recommend that you create a git repo called `docker-cicd`.

-I have a `dev` folder in my home dir that I use for all my projects.
+I have a `dev` folder in my Linux home dir that I use for all my projects.
 I cd to `~/dev/` and pull down my repo, resulting in `~/dev/docker-cicd/`.

 The core containers for our CI/CD stack are Jenkins, DinD, and SonarQube.
-When are using the stack they all need to be running, otherwise they are stopped to save local machine resources.
+When we use the stack they all need to be running, otherwise they are stopped to save local machine resources.

-We will add startup scripts for each container to a central sh script.
+We add startup scripts for each container to a central sh script.
 Create an empty file: `touch ~/dev/docker-cicd/launch-stack.sh`.

 ## Step 1: Create Jenkins Automation Code